 Psalm 86 – Help from the Great God

-The title of this Psalm is simply, A Prayer of David.
-We can’t place it to a specific time in David’s life, because there are too many possible points where this connects with his general circumstances.
-This Psalm is also notable because David calls God Adonai (“Master”) seven times.
+The title of this psalm is simply A Prayer of David.
+We can’t place it at a specific time in David’s life, because there are too many possible points where this could connect with his general circumstances.
+This psalm is notable because David uses the Hebrew word Adonai (“Master”) seven times when referring to God.

 A. A plea for help with reasons given.